rainersu/regexp/README.md

 # [sumi-regexp](https://www.npmjs.com/package/sumi-regexp)
 A wrapper for the JavaScript RegExp object with a library of preset regular expressions to make it simple and smart.
+Stand alone mod, no dependencies.

 Target environments
 -------------------